top of page

 Think twice before changing your Will in favour of someone different in later life, even if its family.

-It is designed to have you think about what you and maybe those closest will do near the end of your life.
-You may express the wish to be at home at the end, but what if you cannot?
+You may think about what you and maybe those closest would do near the end of your life.
+You may express the wish to be at home at the end, but what if you cannot or dont wish to place a burden on anyone?
 Is Home where the Heart is?
-Is "Home" not a physical place but any space if it is with your family or someone you care about or a precious item?
+Is "Home" not a physical place but any space if it is with your family or someone you care about or a precious items with memories?
 What plan would you like to consider if that is the case?
-If End of Life Care becomes a Hospice, is being surrounded by people you love what is really important?
-Would taking you out of the hospital environment be really important?
+If End of Life Care becomes a Hospice, is being surrounded by people you love or particular items what is really important?
+Would taking you out of the hospital environment be really important so you can be in your garden?
 Would not feeling alone be really important?
 Would being a burden on your family be a real worry?
 Is there a special request?
 "Please take me down to sit by the sea for as long as possible when I am near the end" How can that special request be achieved?
-Think about it, think about how you can make your life its best to the end.
+We encourage you to think about how you can make your life its best to the end, do whatever it takes to create a plan then record the wishes.

-This kind of subject rarely gets discussed and explored.
-You are not heard nor are the loving caring people around you, nor do you hear each other.
-As such people are left with enormous regrets and guilt.
-Too many "if onlys ....".
+This kind of subject rarely gets discussed and explored ahead of time.
+The consequences of that can be very challenging.
+People are often left with enormous regrets and guilt.
+Too many "if onlys .... of should I have ...".
 Maybe that is your wish: to communicate your thoughts and feelings.
-If you wish it, we aim to provide the space that enables communication and practical discussions surrounding a subject that all too often gets left to responding at the last minute where choices can no longer be made.
+If you wish it, we provide the space that enables communication and practical discussions surrounding a difficult subject.
+Any doctor or legal professional would encourage you not to leave such decisions to the last minute where choices can become difficult and very limited .

 Many people do not know you have a right to say where you would like your end of life care to be.
 So, for your information we include a link on End of Life Care with the NHS so you can see what the NHS say :